semgrep/semgrep-docs/docs/semgrep-code/policies.md

 This feature makes use of a **Global Policy** that runs on **all** repositories.
 Repositories cannot unsubscribe from it.

-You can create a policy, for example, "Custom Coding Standards Policy", with some additional rules, and add it to one or more repositories.
-During a scan, these repositories run all of the rules from the **Global Policy** as well as all the rules from your "Custom Coding Standards Policy".
+You can create a policy with additional rules and add it to one or more repositories.
+During a scan, these repositories run all of the rules from the **Global Policy** as well as all the rules from your custom policy.

 ### Resolve workflow actions in multiple policies